Scientific abstracts are invited from registered attendees for both online poster presentations and a limited number of online oral presentations.

 Abstract must describe substantial results indicating that the work has been, or is nearly completed.
 Abstracts stating that “results will be presented” will not be accepted.
 The work described must not have been published at the time of abstract submission.

-If an abstract is accepted for presentation at the NZBCS, the submitter agrees to allow NZBCS to publish the abstract on the conference website and the conference abstract booklet.
+If an abstract is accepted for presentation at the NZBCRW or NZBCS, the submitter agrees to allow NZBCRW or NZBCS to publish the abstract on the conference website and the conference abstract booklet.

 Accepted abstract presenters must register and pay their registration fees by the deadline date noted in the letter of acceptance.
 If payment is not received by the deadline date (or is received after the deadline date), the abstract(s) will be automatically withdrawn and will not appear in the congress program and abstract book.